 Gotta Make That Dough

 Perhaps one of the coolest things to run into was the small Kaupule Bread shop.
 You have to understand, a country like Tuvalu has not one Starbucks, Dunkin’ Donuts nor McDonald’s.
 In fact, aside from Nauru, I’m not sure I’d ever been to any country that didn’t have even one chain restaurant–Tuvalu had not one–and I found that just so extremely interesting.
 There were no “real” gas stations either.
-I was especially intrigued thinking about the folks who were born in Tuvalu that would never the island their entire life.
+I was especially intrigued thinking about the folks who were born in Tuvalu that would never leave the island their entire life.
 They’d never know what ordering at a drive-thru would feel like, or getting a toy in a Happy Meal, or ordering from the secret menu at Starbucks.
 Not that missing out on that stuff would be bad necessarily, it was just so weird to imagine that there are people on this earth who will never have those experiences; who will never know what those things are like.
 Almost every other country in world has been infiltrated by at least one American restaurant chain (usually at least a few), but not Tuvalu.
 It was untouched.

 What made Kaupule Bread so charming was seeing the ladies pull up on scooters and motorbikes with their pans of fresh breads and cakes to sell that morning.
-I’m not 100% clear on how it all worked, but I’m guessing this was some sort of bread “consignment” arrangement, where folks baked the goods in their homes each morning and then brought them to Kaupule to sell.
+I’m not 100% clear on how it all worked, but I’m guessing this was some sort of bread “consignment” arrangement, where residents baked the goods in their homes each morning and then brought them to Kaupule to sell.
 Whatever the case, the place was jumpin’ like a 7-11 at 8AM.
 Kids, old folks, everybody–would pop in for a chunk of carbs and be on their way.
 You had to remove your shoes before entering, which made it that more different.
 Shirts were not required.